axiom-data-science/portal-docs/overview.rst

 	***********
 	A deployment is the act of putting infrastructure in the water, or the length of time between a platform going in the water and being recovered and brought back to shore.The full-instrument time series data shown in the Data Explorer data charts are created by joining recovered and telemetered streams for non-cabled instrument deployments.
 Refer to the Data Products section.
 The deployment time ranges are shown graphically and in a tabular view for exploration and download.
 Refer to :ref:`Deployments <how-to-data-charts-deployments>` for more.

-.. this is a comment: this ends the section of 'Overview' that is spectifc to OOI, catalog overview from interface to metadata.annotations - OOI includes a section called 'Deployments' not applicable to other docs
+.. this is a comment: this ends the section of 'Overview' that is specific to OOI, catalog overview from interface to metadata.annotations - OOI includes a section called 'Deployments' not applicable to other docs

 .. only:: not (ioos or ooi)